563848086/atomikos-rest/README.md

 # Overview of Example

 There are three microservices involved
-1. OrderManager 2.
-Payment 3.
-Inventory

-OrderManger Service: Springboot service starts the Transactions and acts as an Orchestrator and Coordinator for the transaction.
+1. OrderManager : Springboot service starts the Transactions and acts as an Orchestrator and Coordinator for the transaction.
 Saves data in purchase_order table.
-Payment Service: Springboot service participates the Global Transaction started by the OrderManager.
+2. Payment: Springboot service participates the Global Transaction started by the OrderManager.
 Saves data in payment table.
-Inventory Service: Springboot service participates the Global Transaction started by the OrderManager.
+3. Inventory: Springboot service participates the Global Transaction started by the OrderManager.
 Updates data in inventory table.

 # Communication Flow